-This tells you the percentage of patients that sustained a pressure ulcer.
-Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care .
-Pressure ulcers, also known as bed sores, are often caused by patients staying in one position for too long.
+This indicates the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a barometer of nursing care at a nursing home.
+Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents staying in one position for too long.

 Minimizes Serious Falls

 This is the percentage of residents who sustained a major fall.
-Falls resulting in major injuries are considered by many in the nursing home industry to be a barometer of nursing care .
-Falls are often caused by lower quality nursing care.
+Falls leading to severe injuries are considered to be a barometer of nursing care .
+Major falls are routinely the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections